mattbdean/Helium/README.md

 Run unit tests with `yarn test`, or specifically with `yarn test:client`, `yarn test:server`, and `yarn e2e`.

-You can also run protractor with the element inspector using `yarn e2e:debug`.
+You can also run protractor and debug using `chrome://inspect` using `yarn e2e:debug`.

 To prevent rebuilding the website every time the e2e tests are run (what `yarn e2e` does), use two terminal windows.
 Run `yarn dev` on the first and `yarn e2e:prepped` (or `yarn e2e:prepped:debug`) in the second whenever necessary.